AIR QUALITY ALERT ISSUED TODAY

 FOR WEST RAPID CITY

-RAPID CITY, SD--The South Dakota Department of Environment and Natural Resources has issued an air quality alert for dust for Rapid City, west of The Gap, effective from 9 a.m. to 7 p.m..
-The alert is issued by the South Dakota Department of Environment and Natural Resources and relayed by the National Weather Service.
+RAPID CITY, SD--An air pollution alert for dust has been issued for Rapid City, west of The Gap, from 11 a.m. until 6 p.m. today.
+The alert was issued overnight by the South Dakota Department of Environment and Natural Resources and relayed by the National Weather Service.

 The City's Air Quality Office recommends the elderly, young and anyone with respiratory problems to avoid excessive physical exertion and exposure to the outside air during the alert.
-Northwest winds will increase this morning to 25 to 35 miles per hour with gusts to 50 miles per hour.
-The winds are expected to subside early this evening.
+Northwest winds will increase near midday to 20 to 35 miles per hour with gusts to around 45 miles per hour.
+The alert indicates winds will gradually subside after sunset..

 The gusty winds will suspend fine dust in the air over west Rapid City, producing poor air quality.

-Hourly dust concentrations are available on the South Dakota Department of Energy and Natural Resources' web page: undefined
+Hourly dust concentrations are available on the South Dakota Department of Energy and Natural Resources' web page: http://denr.sd.gov/des/aq/aarealtime.aspx